awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 ```
 <a name="tutorial-loading-region"></a>
 **REGION**
 Whenever possible, you should locate your load data in the same AWS region as your Amazon Redshift cluster\.
-If your data and your cluster are in the same region, you reduce latency, minimize eventual consistency issues, and avoid cross\-region data transfer costs\.
+If your data and your cluster are in the same region, you reduce latency and avoid cross\-region data transfer costs\.
 For more information, see [Amazon Redshift best practices for loading data](c_loading-data-best-practices.md)

 If you must load data from a different AWS region, use the REGION option to specify the AWS region in which the load data is located\.
 If you specify a region, all of the load data, including manifest files, must be in the named region\.
 For more information, see [REGION](copy-parameters-data-source-s3.md#copy-region)\.